 We still haven’t finished the toilet.
 We thought we would and could have done it today but we really needed a day out before going back to work tomorrow.
 Will report back on that!

-I hope you had a lovely bank holiday if you are in England.
+I hope you had a lovely bank holiday if you are in England – although you may have been doing your own frugal DIY.
 Back to reality and work tomorrow 😀.

 We are making slow but steady progress decorating the lodger’s sitting room and downstairs loo.
 It has been exhausting in the heat this week.